This skillet Chipotle Chicken Tacos recipe is a great for dinner! It's topped with smoky shredded chicken, avocado, and Mexican lime crema.

 - 1 package corn tortillas may use flour if not gluten free

 - 1 cup fresh cilantro

-Mince 6 cloves garlic and 1 small onion.
+- Mince 6 cloves garlic and 1 onion.
 Chop all of the taco toppings - spinach, cilantro, radishes, avocado.

-Heat 1 Tbsp. vegetable oil in skillet on medium high heat.
+- Heat 2 Tbsp. olive oil in skillet on medium high heat.
 Add garlic and onions and saute until fragrant.
 About 4-5 minutes.